-Or how I learned to stop worrying and love the (flavour) bomb that is cooking very low and slow.
+Duck or strange love (or how I learned to stop worrying and love the (flavour) bomb that’s cooking very low and slow).

 That’s the thing: it’s one of the those ‘art vs. science’ techniques.
 I’m definitely more artistic than scientific, although I’ve watched as a more technical style of cooking has become more popular, thanks in part the Hestons and Ferrans of this media age.
 However I’m also a pragmatist.
 It was reading a review of ‘Modernist Cooking‘ that made me think, dammit, I should have a go at this malarkey.
 So I decided to rig up a rather Heath Robinson-esque DIY sous vide cooking kit.
 Take one slow cooker (rather a kitchen favourite, cost under £20 when I bought it a couple of years ago.)
 Add one inexpensive electronic cooking thermometer/probe from Clas Olsen (a tenner to you and I).
 Finish with a lot of cling-film and some zip-lock plastic bags.
 There were promising reports of similar setups on the net.
 But would it actually work?

 What had started my train of thought was how to cook a pair of local wild duck breasts I’d bought from Stansfields: could I super-slow cook the flesh and top it with a crispy crackling made from the skin, to make a contrast in texture and taste that would be out of this world?
 I initially prevaricated between Eastern and Western cooking styles and couldn’t decide what would be more suitable, so I wandered into town to look for inspiration.
 The theme became firmly Asian when I found some delicious-sounding pumpkin & ginger soba noodles in the Bear Shop – another Todmorden food gem – and picked up a local leek in the market.
 As I walked home various concepts coalesced and I was clear how I wanted to cook everything.